Hobbies That Make Money: Turn Your Hobby Into a Business

 Mandie: Doing the shipping by ourselves.
 Yeah, and… Yeah.
 You can’t run a sustainable business if you’re hoping you don’t get more orders because of how much time it takes to process those, so…

 Jessica: And I have to say that it’s incredible to hear you say that because you have… You’re kind of the reverse of a lot of merchants we talked to, who started their online store with Shopify and Oberlo before they had any customers, and they were just struggling to make a sale.
-You actually discovered Shopify and Oberlo because you’d too many customers and you wanted to turn your hobby into a business.
+You actually discovered Shopify and Oberlo because you’d too many customers and found hobbies that make money.

 Jessica: Through this kind of homespun system of your Facebook group and Venmo.
-And I think what’s so incredible about that is that you started with, it sounds like a small group of friends and family who just wanted a better price on items and with that, you turned your hobby into a business.
+And I think what’s so incredible about that is that you started with, it sounds like a small group of friends and family who just wanted a better price on items and with that, you started a hobby that made you money.

 Jessica: You knew about AliExpress just ’cause you’re an avid shopper yourself.